cylmat/symfony-play/src/AppData/AppData.md

 # Info

-(like one Doctrine->EntityManager and multi Repositories) Autowiring : ManagerRegistry, doctrine.orm.default_entity_manager

 - AppEntityRegistry:
     * Use DoctrineRegistry to persist() and remove() Entity in Doctrine
     * Use AppEntityManagers[] to save() and delete() Entity in other DB